Tooth-Colored Fillings – Greensboro, GA

 What Else Should I Know About Tooth-Colored Fillings?

-It may take a bit longer to install a tooth-colored filling than it does to install a silver filling because the tooth needs to be kept clean and dry during the procedure.
+It may take a bit longer to place a tooth-colored filling than it does a silver filling because the tooth needs to be kept clean and dry during the procedure.
 Depending on the size of the cavity that your dentist is working on, you may or may not need to be numbed in order to stay comfortable during your treatment.
 Once the filling is in place, you might experience a bit of sensitivity in your tooth, but that should wear off within a few days.

 Fillings don’t have to be ugly!
 Contact us to schedule an appointment and learn if composite resin restorations are right for you.